danielmccannsayles/KidFightGame/README.md

 4. all the game stuff is in game_stuff

 ### Background
+#### Main game
-llm stuff involves llm calling testing contains mocks and testing stuff for the game game stuff contains all the main game - classes, images,
+llm stuff involves llm calling testing contains mocks and testing stuff for the game game stuff contains all the main game - classes, images, events

+#### Network
-Network stuff - stuff involved w/ the network test_game.py is a simple game using network connection
+tclient and tserver are testing for the network Network stuff - stuff involved w/ the network